 Your perfect candidate might lack enthusiasm.

-They might lack necessary certifications.
+They might lack the necessary certifications.

 New tasks distract from existing tasks.